-For some families in the southeastern African country of Malawi, the daily struggles are over basic things.
-Malawi is one of the poorest countries in the world, almost half its population lives on less than one dollar a day.
+For some families in the southeast African country of Malawi, each day brings with it a struggle for basic needs.
+Malawi is one of the poorest countries in the world, with almost half of its population living on less than one dollar a day.
 To see what that really means, let's spend a day with the Phiri family in the village of Lifidzi.

 At 4:30 a.m., the Phiri family's rooster crows.
-There is just enough time to make a visit to the pit toilet outside and to splash water from a bucket onto our faces.
-Then it's time to head out to the maize field, a 20 minute walk from here.
+There is just enough time to make a visit to the pit toilet outside and to splash water from a bucket onto the face.
+Then it's time to head out to the maize field, a 20 minute walk from home.
 The family uses a hand-made hoe to turn the dirt.
-Malawi's soil has been overworked, so the family's relatives helped them pay nearly \$15 for a bag of fertilizer to last the year that will help the crops grow.
-That cost breaks down to four cents, for the amount that will be added today.
-To the father of the family, 60 year old Faison Phiri, it's an expense that's worth it.
+Malawi's soil has been overworked, so the family's relatives helped them pay nearly \$15 for a bag of fertilizer, which should last for one year and will help the crops to grow.
+That cost breaks down to four cents per day, every day of the year.
+To the father of the family, 60-year-old Faison Phiri, it's an expense that's worth it.
 If the crops fail, he says, they are hungry, and when they are hungry, he says, they can't work hard in the field.
 The family does not eat breakfast in the morning but Faison Phiri says that the food they ate yesterday is enough to give them energy for their morning work.

 By 9:00 a.m. the sun is pounding down and it's time to head home.
 Back at the family's mud hut, with its corrugated iron roof, the Phiris' 18-year-old daughter Martha shreds some pumpkin leaves for lunch.
 She found them growing in the wild.
 The leaves were free, but she adds salt for flavor.
 And there's maize flour for making Nsima, a traditional dish, similar to grits.
 The cost of Martha making Nsima for lunch is 45 cents.
 One thing the family doesn't pay for is utilities - they don't have any electricity or running water.
 Instead, Martha must pump their water from a well.
 Martha carries the water on her head.
-She is used to it, but to an average

-American, it feels like putting a steel bucket filled with cement on your head.
+She is used to it, but to an average Canadian, it feels like putting a steel bucket filled with cement on your head.
 Martha carries water this way five times a day.
 She always remembers to carefully scoop out the debris, which she says, can make the family sick if left in the water.
 Getting sick is an expense that the family can't afford.
 Luckily, neighbors will help each other to buy medicine in desperate times.

 During the rainy season, Martha can sell a small amount of sugar cane to the neighbors, earning the family four cents a day.
 It's not the career she envisioned when she graduated from high school.
 She'd like to be a news anchor, or as they're called here, a newsreader.
 Martha admires the newsreaders, especially the ones on TV, although the family doesn't have a TV of their own.
-But it's unlikely the family will ever have the money to send Martha to be a newsreader or anything else.
+But it's unlikely the family will ever have the money to send Martha to be a newsreader, or anything else.